token-anagata/aha-contract/README.md

-# AHA Token Stake Smart Contract
+# AHA Smart Contract Collection

-This project contains smartcontract for staking token AHA.
+This project contains collection of smartcontract Anagata Token.
+Token Anagata is a green token for carbon dioxide (CO2) reduction through green energy projects and sustainability projects collaboration.

 ## How running
 Install dependencies